-The present research1 aims to contribute to the project "xxxxxx" funded by the Ministry for Universities and Research - Fondo Integrativo Speciale per la Ricerca FISR, duration 2021-2023.
+The present research aims to contribute to the project "Memory and Identity.
+The reuse, reworking and repurposing of medieval sculpture in the Modern Age from historical research to new technology" funded by the Ministry for Universities and Research - Fondo Integrativo Speciale per la Ricerca FISR, duration 2021-2023.

 The case study proposed is the pulpit of the church of San Bartolomeo in Pantano in Pistoia, a Tuscan example of particular relevance upon the question under consideration.
 The history of the Pistoiese pergamon, like that of other medieval artworks (Cavazzini, Di Fabio, & Vitolo, 2021), is conditioned by repeated disassemblies and reassemblies that, over the centuries, have compromised its original configuration.
-The sculptural remains of the Middle Ages, however, unlike the artefacts of antiquity, have often survived, although in their fragmented nature, and accompanied by a substantial documentary corpus (Federici, 2022).
-The pulpit of the church of San Bartolomeo (Fig. 1) is in fact a particular case of the refunctioning of thirteenth-century pulpits (xxxxx, 2021) and, for this reason, its parts, although reallocated and reworked, are today preserved inside the Pistoia church, partly housed in a new architectural structure and partly mounted on the wall.
-These conditions allow thus to hypothesize that the methodologies proper to surveying and representation, exploiting the potential offered by the most recent digital technologies for the acquisition of metric data and for graphic processing, can constitute an effective aid for the elaboration of historical reasoning (Giammusso, 2014).
+The sculptural remains of the Middle Ages, however, unlike the artefacts of antiquity, have often

 The purpose of the research, therefore, is to reconstruct the original appearance of the pulpit virtually, in order to represent its transformation over time (Federici, 2022).
 This means to realize a 'virtual anastylosis' (Borra, 2004), which is a process that begins with the identification, survey and classification of the sculptural fragments and culminates with the virtual repositioning of the parts.
-The virtual anastylosis of a plasticarchitectural complex is not limited to the elaboration of images, but becomes itself a process of knowledge (Migliari, 1999).
-It is thus essential to apply a research strategy capable of
+The virtual anastylosis of a plastic-architectural complex is not limited to the survived, although in their fragmented nature, and accompanied by a substantial documentary corpus (Federici, 2022).
+The pulpit of the church of San Bartolomeo (Fig. 1) is in fact a particular case of the refunctioning of thirteenth-century pulpits (Corio, 2021) and, for this reason, its parts, although reallocated and reworked, are today preserved inside the Pistoia church, partly housed in a new architectural structure and partly mounted on the wall.
+These conditions allow thus to hypothesize that the methodologies proper to surveying and representation, exploiting the potential offered by the most recent digital technologies for the acquisition of metric data and for graphic processing, can constitute an effective aid for the elaboration of historical reasoning (Giammusso, 2014).